Maurice Baring: Legacy

 He once gave Virginia Woolf a copy of his book C. She was not impressed, writing in her diary: "Second-rate art i.e. C., by Maurice Baring.
 Within its limits, it is not second rate, or there is nothing markedly so, at first go off.
 The limits are the proof of its non-existence.
 He can only do one thing; himself to wit; charming, clean, modest, sensitive Englishman.
 Outside that radius and it does not carry far nor illumine much, all is—as-it-should be—light, sure, proportioned, affecting even; told in so well-bred a manner that nothing is exaggerated, all related, proportioned.
 I could read this for ever, I said.
 L. said one would soon be sick to death of it".

 The character Horne Fisher, the protagonist of The Man Who Knew Too Much, a collection of detective stories by G. K. Chesterton, "is generally thought to be based on Chesterton's good friend, Maurice Baring".
-Although, while "Fisher fits Baring's physical description, he is a respected member of the upper class, and he seems to know everybody and everything", the similarity ends there, Chesterton scholar Dale Ahlquist notes: "By all accounts, the real Baring was a charming, affable gentleman who knew how to laugh and had no fear of making a fool of himself," while "Horne Fisher is distinctly lacking in both the charm and humour departments."
+Although, while "Fisher fits Baring's physical description, he is a respected member of the upper class, and he seems to know everybody and everything", the similarity ends there, Chesterton scholar Dale Ahlquist notes: "By all accounts, the real Baring was a charming, affable gentleman who knew how to laugh and had no fear of making a fool of himself", while "Horne Fisher is distinctly lacking in both the charm and humour departments."

+The writer Vernon Lee was a friend of Baring.
+Lee dedicated her 1927 short-story collection For Maurice: Five Unlikely Stories to Baring.